Spaces of smooth embeddings and configuration categories

 \subsection{Simplicial spaces}

-The category $s \sS$ of simplicial spaces, being a functor category, has two standard simplicial model structures with levelwise weak equivalences.
-These are the projective (with levelwise fibrations) and the injective (with levelwise cofibrations) model structures.
+The category $s \sS$ of simplicial spaces, being a functor category, has two standard simplicial model structures with degreewise weak equivalences.
+These are the projective (with degreewise fibrations) and the injective (with degreewise cofibrations) model structures.
 It is well-known that the identity functor induces a Quillen equivalence between the two.
-Thus whenever we refer to the standard model structure on simplicial spaces we mean either one of the two, unless in rare cases where for some particular reason we might find it convenient to pick one of these.
+Thus whenever we refer to the standard model structure on simplicial spaces we mean either one of the two, unless for some particular reason we find it convenient to pick one of these.

 Let $s \sS_{/B}$ denote the category of simplicial spaces over a fixed simplicial space $B$.
 A morphism is a simplicial map $X \to Y$ over $B$.
 This category is enriched in $\sS$ by setting $\map_{B}(X, Y)$ to be the pullback (taken in $\sS$) of